schneiderb-projects/crash-buddy/README.md

 # Crash Buddy

-This is the firmware for the Crash Buddy a crash detection helmet.
+This is the firmware for the Crash Buddy crash detection helmet.